Course Introduction

 -

-There is no implementation phase as these tasks will come from the specific use case guides (Risk, Compliance, etc.).
+There is no implementation phase (the operation is embedded in the theory), as these tasks will come from the specific use case guides (Risk, Compliance, etc.).

 Typical Scenarios